 For professional certification:

-- Biological science (human, animal)
+- Biological science (human or animal)

-- Sign language
+- Sign language (optional)

-- Two social science courses
+- Two social or behavioral science courses

 For working in the public school system:

-- Child Psychology and Development
+- Child development

 Dear Prospective Students,